 Also known as ethyl alcohol or grain alcohol, this flammable, colorless liquid is made by the fermentation of sugars in certain plants.
-In the United States, the vast majority of ethanol produced – some 14 billion gallons in 2014 – is made from corn.
+In the United States, the vast majority of ethanol produced – almost 16 billion gallons in 2017 – is made from corn.
 In Brazil, sugarcane is the abundant, renewable feedstock of choice.

 Most of the gasoline we buy every day already contains ethanol – up to 10 percent.
 Adding ethanol to gasoline increases octane, which boosts engine power and performance.

 More and more American vehicles can use higher ethanol blends right out of the factory: There are over 20 million flex-fuel vehicles on the road, all built to run safely and efficiently on E85, a fuel blend that’s between 51 percent and 83 percent ethanol.
 There are more than 3,000 stations in the U.S. that sell E85.
 All vehicles built since model year 2001 can also safely run on E15 (a blend of up to 15 percent ethanol), which stations around the country are beginning to offer.